 The Forestwoods is a high-rise residential apartment building situated near the intersection of Burnhamthorpe Road and Hurontario Street in Mississauga, Ontario.
-The Forestwoods is located in close proximity to public transport, schools, Square One Shopping Centre, art galleries, Pearson International Airport and is walking distance to local retail amenities.
+The Forestwoods is located in close proximity to public transportation, schools, Square One Shopping Centre, Pearson International Airport and is walking distance to local retail amenities.
 The 22-storey building has three elevators, is situated on approximately 6.8 acres of land and contains a total of 300 suites consisting of one, two and three-bedroom suites.
-The building includes hospitality suites, an outdoor pool, children's playground, laundry facilities and provides 450 underground parking spaces and 75 surface parking spaces.
+The building includes hospitality suites, a shared outdoor pool, shared children's playground, laundry facilities and provides 450 underground parking spaces and 75 surface parking spaces.
 It was constructed in 1978 and is built of cast-in-place foundation with pre-cast concrete walls and floors.
-Major capital improvements include the restoration of the underground garage and balconies (2010), modernization of the elevator mechanics (2016) and complete roof replacement (2018).